Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 This is useful to lock down access to ServicePulse or to expose the web site over a single port.

-NOTE: If ServiceControl is configured with a different host then `localhost` then change the hostname value back to `localhost`.
+NOTE: If ServiceControl is configured with a different host other than `localhost` then change the hostname value back to `localhost`.

 Installation Steps: